charlotteaashley/typo-design-template/_posts/2021-11-18-the-analysis-of-gq-typography.md

 title_color: "#ffffff"
 comments: false
 ---
-GQ magazine is an 'American internatioanl monthly men's magazine based in New York City.'
-Founded in 1931, the magazine is aimed at males of a higher demographic audience.
-The magazine shows sophistiacted through the use of typography choices made. the modern magazine focuses on the publication of topics:
+GQ magazine is an 'American international monthly men's magazine based in New York City' with a print readership of 10.7 million per month.
+Founded in 1931, the first men's magazine is aimed at young males aged 18-25 of a higher demographic audience.
+The modern magazine shows sophistication but youthfulness through the use of typography choices made and focuses on the publication of topics:

 * Fashion
 * Style and Culture for men